2017 IIHF World U18 Championship Division I

-The 2017 IIHF U18 World Championship Division I were a pair of international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
-The Division I A and Division I B tournaments represented the second and the third tier of the IIHF World U18 Championship.
-For the 2017 schedule both tournaments took place at the Bled Ice Hall in Slovenia.
+The 2017 IIHF U18 World Championship Division I were two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The Division I A and Division I B tournaments represent the second and the third tier of the IIHF World U18 Championship.
+For the 2017 schedule, both tournaments took place at the Bled Ice Hall in Slovenia.

 Division I A

 The Division I A tournament was played in Bled, Slovenia, from 7 to 13 April 2017.
 As none of the participating countries submitted a bid to host the tournament, Bled was asked to host both the Division IA and IB tournaments.

 Participants

 Match officials

 4 referees and 7 linesmen were selected for the tournament.